aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 still have to be extra careful about the load order.

 It's currently only requiring jQuery.
 Make it require `bundle.js` as well.
 Now we shouldn't have to worry about compiling our JS files again because Webpack will do it for us as long as we remember to webpack (ie. run `webpack` or `webpack --watch`).

+Before writing any code, run `rails s` and familiarize yourself with the skeleton!

 ## Phase I: `FollowToggle`